vittorioPiotti/PathGraph-JavaFX/README.md

 > [!CAUTION]
-> Bug on custom callbacks settings in `PathGraph` but `PathGraphUI` work:
+> Bugs in custom callbacks settings in `PathGraph` but `PathGraphUI` work:
 >  * **Cannot** to know during on click callback on element the selected edge or node
 >  * **Cannot** to use the selcted edge or node to make custom callbacks
 >
-> Will be fixed it with new callbacks managing in next updates
+> Will be fixed bugs with new callbacks managing system in the next updates

 <img src="https://github.com/vittorioPiotti/PathGraph-ForkBased/blob/master/github/socialpreview26.png" alt="Icona" width="100%"/>